dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 Even so the design must account for such APIs existing because it expresses a valid pattern, just not a common one.
 Hence the design must give developers the tools to restore the existing lifetime rules when upgrading to C# 10.
 Specifically it must provide mechanisms that allow developers to annotate `ref` parameters as unable to escape by `ref` or `ref` field.
 That allows customers to define APIs in C# 11 that have the same C# 10 callsite rules.

 ### Reference Assemblies
-A reference assembly for a compilation using features described in this proposal must maintain the elements that convey span safety information.
+A reference assembly for a compilation using features described in this proposal must maintain the elements that convey ref safe context information.
 That means all lifetime annotation attributes must be preserved in their original position.
 Any attempt to replace or omit them can lead to invalid reference assemblies.

 Representing `ref` fields is more nuanced.
 Ideally a `ref` field would appear in a reference assembly as would any other field.
 However a `ref` field represents a change to the metadata format and that can cause issues with tool chains that are not updated to understand this metadata change.
 A concrete example is C++/CLI which will likely error if it consumes a `ref` field.
 Hence it's advantageous if `ref` fields can be omitted from reference assemblies in our core libraries.

-A `ref` field by itself has no impact on span safety rules.
+A `ref` field by itself has no impact on ref safe context rules.
 As a concrete example consider that flipping the existing `Span<T>` definition to use a `ref` field has no impact on consumption.
 Hence the `ref` itself can be omitted safely.
 However a `ref` field does have other impacts to consumption that must be preserved:

 - A `ref struct` which has a `ref` field is never considered `unmanaged`
 - The type of the `ref` field impacts infinite generic expansion rules.
 Hence if the type of a `ref` field contains a type parameter that must be preserved